feysalh1/castle/FIREBASE_GITHUB_INTEGRATION.md

 # Firebase GitHub Integration Guide

-This guide explains how to set up continuous deployment from GitHub to Firebase Hosting for your "story-time-fun-1" project.
+This guide explains how to set up continuous deployment from GitHub to Firebase Hosting for your "story-time-fun" project.

 ## Prerequisites